Constitution of Malta: The nature of the constitution

 The Independence Constitution of Malta of 1964 established Malta as a liberal parliamentary democracy.
 It safeguarded the fundamental human rights of citizens, and forced a separation between the executive, judicial and legislative powers, with regular elections based on universal suffrage.
-It defines Roman Catholic church as state religion and provision of religious education in compulsory education.
+It defines the Roman Catholic church as state religion and provision of religious education in compulsory education.

 This constitution was developed through constitutional history and its evolution is partly modelled on the Italian Constitution.
 The constitutions of Malta fell under three main categories.
 These were: